 The Bay of Plenty west of Whakatāne is under a heavy rain warning until 1am Saturday morning.

-MetService said the region can expect another 70 to 100mm of rain on top of what has already fallen, with peak rates of 15 to 25 mm/h.
+MetService said the region can expect another 50 to 80mm of rain on top of what has already fallen, with peak rates of 15 to 25 mm/h.

-There is a high chance of upgrading to a red warning.
+There is a moderate chance of upgrading to a red warning.

 MetService warns that dangerous river conditions, flooding, and slips are likely.